Low-Resource Multi-Granularity Academic Function Recognition Based on Multiple Prompt Knowledge: Abstract

 \section{Abstract}

-Fine-tuning pre-trained language models (PLMs), e.g., SciBERT, generally requires large numbers of annotated data to achieve state-of-the-art performance on a range of NLP tasks in the scientific domain.
-However, obtaining the fine-tune data for scientific NLP task is still challenging and expensive.
-Inspired by recent advancement in prompt learning, in this paper, we propose the Mix Prompt Tuning (MPT), which is a semi-supervised method to alleviate the dependence on annotated data and improve the performance of multi-granularity academic function recognition tasks with a small number of labeled examples.
-Specifically, the proposed method provides multi-perspective representations by combining manual prompt templates with automatically learned continuous prompt templates to help the given academic function recognition task take full advantage of knowledge in PLMs.
+[Purpose] Fine-tuning pre-trained language models (PLMs), e.g., SciBERT, generally requires large numbers of annotated data to achieve state-of-the-art performance on a range of NLP tasks in the scientific domain.
+However, obtaining the fine-tune data for scientific NLP tasks is still challenging and expensive.
+Inspired by recent advancements in prompt learning, in this paper, we propose the Mix Prompt Tuning (MPT), which is a semi-supervised method to alleviate the dependence on annotated data and improve the performance of multi-granularity academic function recognition tasks with a small number of labeled examples.
+[Method] Specifically, the proposed method provides multi-perspective representations by combining manual prompt templates with automatically learned continuous prompt templates to help the given academic function recognition task take full advantage of knowledge in PLMs.
 Based on these prompt templates and the fine-tuned PLM, a large number of pseudo labels are assigned to the unlabeled examples.
 Finally, we fine-tune the PLM using the pseudo training set.
-We evaluate our method on three academic function recognition tasks of different granularity including the citation function, the abstract sentence function, and the keyword function, with datasets from computer science domain and biomedical domain.
-Extensive experiments demonstrate the effectiveness of our method and statistically significant improvements against strong baselines.
-In particular, it achieves an average increase of 5\% in Macro-F1 score compared with fine-tuning, and 6\% in Macro-F1 score compared with other semi-supervised method under low-resource settings.
-In addition, MPT is a general method that can be easily applied to other low-resource scientific classification tasks.
+We evaluate our method on three academic function recognition tasks of different granularity including the citation function, the abstract sentence function, and the keyword function, with datasets from the computer science domain and the biomedical domain.

+[Findings] Extensive experiments demonstrate the effectiveness of our method and statistically significant improvements against strong baselines.
+In particular, it achieves an average increase of 5\% in Macro-F1 score compared with fine-tuning, and 6\% in Macro-F1 score compared with other semi-supervised methods under low-resource settings.

+[Originality/value] In addition, MPT is a general method that can be easily applied to other low-resource scientific classification tasks.\footnote{This article has been accepted by The Electronic Library and the full article is now available on Emerald Insight.}

 \keywords{ Prompt Learning, Scientific Literature, Low-Resource, Citation Function, Structural Function, Keyword Function }